What Are the Signs of Dog Skin Cancer Images?

 Tumors in Hair Follicles

-Similar to glandular tumors, the majority of hair follicle tumors are benign and can be treated surgically by removal (e.g., pilomatrixoma, keratinizing acanthoma, trichoblastoma, trichoepithelioma).
+Similar to glandular tumors, we can surgically remove the majority of benign hair follicle tumors, such as pilomatrixoma, keratinizing acanthoma, trichoblastoma, and trichoepithelioma.
 Malignant trichoepithelioma and malignant pilomatrixoma are examples of malignant tumors of hair follicles.
 The only way to distinguish a benign from a malignant tumor is by biopsy.

 lymphotropic epithelioma